-Financial distress (particularly bankruptcy) is almost always going to create a lot of negative remarks on your credit report.
+Any type of financial distress is almost always going to create a lot of negative remarks on your credit report.
 Every missed payment, overdrawn credit limit, and collections account is going to appear on your credit file.

 Once your bankruptcy is complete, at least some of these negative remarks should be removed.
-Overdrawn credit limits should be zeroed out, collections accounts should be closed, and your account status should all says things like “Settled.”
+Overdrawn credit limits should be zeroed out, collections accounts should be closed, and your account statuses should all say things like “Settled.”

 Of course, creditors can be a little slow to update this info, and that slowdown will also hurt any efforts you make to rebuild your credit.
-So the first thing you need to do after bankruptcy is clean up your credit report through credit correction.
+So, the first thing you need to do after bankruptcy is clean up your credit report through credit repair.

 Step 2: Get a secured credit card

-- You apply for a secured credit card online.
+- Apply for a secured credit card online.

-- You will be required to put down a deposit in order to open the credit line.
-On most cards, the credit line equals the deposit, although some companies offer a small credit line bonus over and above the deposit you made.
+- Put down a deposit in order to open the credit line.
+On most cards, the credit line equals the deposit, although some companies offer a small credit line bonus above the deposit you made.

 - Pay your bill on time every month, paying off as much debt as you can every time.
-Ideally, if you can zero out the balance every time, this is ideal for your credit and your budget.
+If you can zero out the balance every time, this is ideal for your credit and your budget.